mjhehn/gosdbot/README.md

 This assumes you already have a working Go environment, if not please see [this page](https://golang.org/doc/install) first.

-`go get` *will always pull the latest released version from the master branch.*

 ```sh
 go get github.com/mjhehn/sdbot
 ```